moaazkhan/ga4-anomaly-detection/README.md

 ## 2. Query Model
-Next, detect query model to detect anomalies: Check model_query.sql
+Next, query the model to detect anomalies: Check model_query.sql

-You can schedule these queries to detect anomalies on an ongoing basis.
+_You can schedule these queries to detect anomalies on an ongoing basis._